 The police file on the Looper murders contains the names of more than 30 suspects in the case.
 In the middle of hundreds of pages of files, Jim Christopher made notes on some of the street information on Charles Wakefield Jr. Below is some of the information that led Christopher to pursue Wakefield.

-February 4: Lt.
+Feb.
+4: Lt.
 Jim Christopher (in a report dated two days later) said he had gone to Aladdin Manor apartments and talked to a liquor house owner from 108 Pack St., Ulysses Jones.
 Jones allegedly told Christopher that Charles Wakefield and his cousin Dexter Cruel had tried to sell him a stolen television.
 Jones also went on to describe Dexter’s mother, Inez, and sister Rebecca, who Jones said had killed her stepfather (there is no follow-up or explanation for this allegation).
 Nevertheless, Jones denied seeing Wakefield on the day of the murders.

 Christopher made another report on that say, writing that Cruel called him again and gave him two more names: Marty Dacus and Ronnie McIntosh.
 Christopher decided Cruel was “trying to throw me off.”

 On that same day, Christopher said Wakefield showed up at police headquarters and said he’d been out looking for whoever had done the killings and that he heard Larry Poole was in New York.
 Christopher wrote “I had to release him on 02-04-75 on own recog.
 On assault…” He also wrote, “Wakefield wanted to know how much had been found out about the one who did the killings.”
 Charles Wakefield denies he visited Christopher on this occasion.